 Meet the SEB Team

-Kristina Wonderly joined LBL ESD this summer after 15 years of leadership in Oregon schools as well as the non-profit sector.
+Kristina Wonderly joined LBL ESD in July 2020 after 15 years of leadership in Oregon schools as well as the non-profit sector.
 Kristina’s recent experiences included being a private and international school principal in Corvallis and Saudi Arabia.
 She also worked for NWPBIS Network in Portland supporting PBIS implementation across the Pacific Northwest.
 Kristina spent a decade with the Central SD 13J as a dean of students and then assistant principal.

 Prior to moving to Oregon, Kristina taught language arts in North Carolina and Texas.
 She received her Master’s in School Administration from the University of North Carolina and her B.A. in Secondary English Education from Ball State University in Indiana.
 Kristina lives locally and cares for her parents and the family’s century farm near Philomath.
 In her non-work time, she loves spending time with her partner and dogs and traveling to the beach and mountains.

 Maureen Stair joined our team in February 2022 as a Social Emotional Learning Coach.
 Maureen has worked in the field of education for over 20 years in multiple roles.
 These roles include that of instructional assistant, teacher, specialist, and program assistant supporting district wide programming and initiatives.
 Prior to moving to Oregon, she held positions in the field of education in both St. Paul and Minneapolis, MN.